oban-bg/oban/README.md

   repo: MyApp.Repo
 ```

+> #### High Concurrency Systems {: .warning}
+>
-_Please note that SQLite3 may not be suitable for high-concurrency systems or for systems that need
+> SQLite3 may not be suitable for high-concurrency systems or for systems that need to handle
-to handle large amounts of data.
-If you expect your background jobs to generate high loads, it
+> large amounts of data.
+If you expect your background jobs to generate high loads, it would be
-would be better to use a more robust database solution that supports horizontal scalability, like
+> better to use a more robust database solution that supports horizontal scalability, like
-Postgres._
+> Postgres.

 ## Configuring Queues